Who We Are

 Our staff consists of qualified and dedicated individuals who are committed to equipping the homeless youth in Simcoe County with the life skills required to live independently; empowering them to become healthy, productive men and women.

-Youth Haven consists of a Board of Directors, an Executive Director, a Director of Services, a Life Skills Coordinator & Case Manager, four counsellors, and several Youth Workers who ensure a qualified staff is on site 24/7/365
+Youth Haven consists of a Board of Directors, an Executive Director, a Director of Fund Development, a Director of Services, a Director of Counselling, a Life Skills Coordinator & Case Managers, outreach and in shelter counsellors, and several Youth Workers who ensure a qualified staff is on site 24/7/365

 Volunteers are a very important part of the day-to-day operations of Youth Haven.
 We receive support from placement students, and community members who dedicate their time and efforts to supporting our youth and the fight to end youth homelessness